 ii.
 We should also remember that this was the general region that the wicked queen Jezebel was from.
 “Elijah was visiting enemy territory and showing the power of God in an area where Baal was worshipped, though ineffective through drought.”
 (Wiseman)

 b.
 See, I have commanded a widow there to provide for you: Widows were notorious for their poverty in the ancient world.
 God told Elijah to go to a Gentile widow and receive provision; it probably seemed to make more sense to wait beside a dry brook.

 i.
-When He rejected by His own people, Jesus used this example of Elijah's coming to the widow of Zarephath as an illustration of God's right to choose a people to Himself: Then He said, "Assuredly, I say to you, no prophet is accepted in his own country.
-But I tell you truly, many widows were in Israel in the days of Elijah, when the heaven was shut up three years and six months, and there was a great famine throughout all the land; but to none of them was Elijah sent except to Zarephath, in the region of Sidon, to a woman who was a widow."
+When He was rejected by His own people, Jesus used this example of Elijah’s coming to the widow of Zarephath as an illustration of God’s right to choose a people to Himself: Then He said, “Assuredly, I say to you, no prophet is accepted in his own country.
+But I tell you truly, many widows were in Israel in the days of Elijah, when the heaven was shut up three years and six months, and there was a great famine throughout all the land; but to none of them was Elijah sent except to Zarephath, in the region of Sidon, to a woman who was a widow.”
 (Luke 4:24-26)

 2. (10-11) Elijah addresses a widow.

 So he arose and went to Zarephath.
 And when he came to the gate of the city, indeed a widow was there gathering sticks.
 And he called to her and said, “Please bring me a little water in a cup, that I may drink.”
 And as she was going to get it, he called to her and said, “Please bring me a morsel of bread in your hand.”

 a.
 Indeed a widow was there gathering sticks: This showed that she was a poor woman, gathering meager scraps for firewood.
 Elijah perhaps thought that God would lead him to an unusual rich widow, but God led him to a poor Gentile widow.